Founder & CEO

 Christian launched his publishing career as a newspaper reporter and columnist, followed by a career switch to magazine publishing.
 He served as associate editor of Campus Life magazine, executive editor of The Saturday Evening Post, and then transitioned to executive leadership in book publishing.
 Along the way, he wrote several books himself, including Alive, The Woodland Hills Tragedy, A Gift of Life, and Silent Night, which was adapted for the television series “Sue Thomas F.B.Eye.”

 He is also celebrated for his literary efforts on behalf of Billy Graham and his family, Brennan Manning, Henri Nouwen, Emerson Eggerichs, and Rwanda President Paul Kagame, among others.
-Other Alive phenoms include Don Miller’s Blue Like Jazz (1 million copies), Ron Hall and Denver Moore’s Same Kind of Different as Me (1 million), and Heaven is for Real (10 million).
+Other Alive phenoms include Don Miller’s Blue Like Jazz (1 million copies), Ron Hall and Denver Moore’s Same Kind of Different as Me (1 million), and Heaven is for Real (13 million).
+Additionally, he oversees the adaptation of Alive books for film and TV, including Tri-Star’s hit production of Heaven Is for Real, Paramount’s Same Kind of Different as Me, Karen Kingsbury’s Baxter Family TV series with Mark Burnett and Roma Downey, and numerous films for Hallmark Channel and various independent producers.

-Christian’s representation of high-profile properties, negotiation for major theatrical adaptations, and pioneering work to develop crossover markets and leverage support across all formats and media, earned Christian and his Alive Literary Agency team its second-to-none reputation as Agents of Change.
+Christian’s representation of high-profile properties, negotiation for major film and television adaptations, and pioneering work to develop crossover markets and leverage support across all formats and media, earned Christian and his Alive Literary Agency team its second-to-none reputation as Agents of Change.

-Christian also serves on the board of Tirzah International, a network of national movements encompassing over 150,000 women leaders worldwide, addressing issues of injustice affecting women and girls.
+Christian also served as the longtime Board Chair of Tirzah International, a network of national movements encompassing over 150,000 women leaders worldwide, addressing issues of injustice affecting women and girls.
 He and his wife Debbie have a blended family of seven children and live on a ranch in Black Forest, outside of Colorado Springs.
+They are active volunteers with Springs Rescue Misison.
 His interests include real estate development, winter sports, boating, mountain biking, fishing and hunting.
 He is an avid reader, travels broadly, and finds special challenge in the Wall Street Journal and New York Times crossword puzzles and hiking mountains over 14,000 feet.

 Little Known Facts: